Exa-Networks/exabgp/README.md

 ### new on 3.2 stable ...

- * enhance route refresh support (still in development)
+ * enhance route refresh support
  * Ful RFC 5575 support, can decode incoming Flow routes
  * **An external program to announce a service** ( Thank you Vincent ! )
  * **accept incoming connections**